Do Ants Carry Any Diseases? What Homeowners Should Know

 This puts the focus on contamination risk, not panic.
 The goal isn’t panic, it’s knowing when ants are just annoying and when they deserve attention.

-What Kind of Germs Can Ants Spread?
+What Germs and Bacteria Can Ants Carry?

 Ants can pick up and spread common household bacteria, especially in areas where moisture and food are present.
 Studies have found ants carrying bacteria like Salmonella, E. coli, and Staphylococcus-not because ants produce these germs, but because they walk through contaminated spaces.